projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

 :numref:`vbsk-virtio-echo-path` details the path of kick and notify operation shown in :numref:`vbsk-virtio-echo-e2e`.
 The VBS-K framework overhead is caused by operations through these paths.
-As we can see, all these operations are processed in kernel mode which avoids extra overhead of passing IOREQ to userspace processing.
+As we can see, all these operations are processed in kernel mode and avoids extra overhead of passing IOREQ to userspace processing.

 .. figure:: images/vbsk-image3.png